Skip to main content

 • Is fear a catalyst for holiness?
 Are we fear-driven into obedience which would have to do with punishment not perfection in love thus a form of legalism or does love compel us to live a sanctified life?

 At the same time we see in scripture transformation, renewing of the mind to have the mind of Christ, which approves of God's will.
 Thus a mind that is reverent and obedient flows from the supernatural act of transformation.
-Paul states in Romans 12:1-2, this is our reasonable service or act of worship that is pleasing to God.
+Paul states in Romans 12:1-2, this is our reasonable service or act of worship that is acceptable and pleasing to God.

 🛡️ Fear and Love in the Life of the Believer